 Support Groups: Support groups are used for several reasons.
 First, support groups are used as a way to prevent roadblocks to success from negatively affecting the personal and academic lives of students.
 Second, support groups are used to help students who are dealing with serious issues.
 Finally, support groups are used so that the student support team can keep on top of student issues within the school.

-Morning and Afternoon Prayer: Coming together as a community to pray and worship God is a foundation of Benilde-St. Margaret’s Catholic mission.
-There are many liturgical experiences for our students, faculty and staff.
+Morning and Afternoon Prayer: Coming together as a community to pray and worship God is a foundation of the Benilde-St. Margaret’s Catholic mission.
+There are many liturgical experiences for our students, faculty, and staff.

 Connecting with our charisms and heritage is central to our Catholic identity.
 From them we gain a broader vision and an expanded community.